Why this page exists

 - A declaration of good faith that the information is accurate and complete.

 We process notices in a timely, diligent, non-arbitrary and objective manner.
 Where automated tools are used to support the decision, this is documented in the statement of reasons.
-Repeated misuse of the notice procedure may result in a temporary suspension of the notifier in line with Article 23 of the DSA.
+Repeated misuse of the notice procedure may result in a temporary suspension of the notifier, under a process modelled on Article 23 DSA.

 Statement of reasons (Article 17)

-Where Doctena imposes any of the restrictions listed in Article 17(1) DSA — removal of content, suspension of access, termination of an account — we provide the affected recipient with a clear and specific statement of reasons, in machine-readable format, including:
+Where Doctena imposes any of the restrictions listed in Article 17(1) DSA, such as removal of content, suspension of access or termination of an account, we provide the affected recipient with a statement of reasons that is clear and easily comprehensible, and as precise and adequately substantiated as possible (Article 17(4)), including:

 - Whether the decision entails the removal, disabling of access, demotion or other restriction.